camel-tooling/camel-lsp-client-vscode/Contributing.md

 * Check that someone listed as _submitter_ in Jenkinsfile is available
 * Create a tag
 * Push the tag to camel-tooling repository, it will trigger a build after few minutes
-* Check build is working fine on https://travis-ci.org/camel-tooling/camel-lsp-client-vscode
+* Check build is working fine on [Circle CI](https://app.circleci.com/pipelines/github/camel-tooling/camel-lsp-client-vscode)
 * Start build on [Jenkins CI](https://dev-platform-jenkins.rhev-ci-vms.eng.rdu2.redhat.com/view/VS%20Code/job/vscode-atlasmap-release) with _publishToMarketPlace_ parameter checked
 * Wait the build is waiting on step _Publish to Marketplace_
 * Ensure you are logged in